How to create your own testing environment using the command line tool Vagrant

 vitrualbox_dl

-If you follow the instructions in the installer, you should be fine.
+Following the installer instructions should be fine.

 If you're unsure about the installation process, please refer to the following website: